MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

   });
 });

-// This example uses NodeJS style callbacks where the first argument is an error.
+// This example uses Node.js style callbacks where the first argument is an error.
 // If there is no error, error will be `null`
 ```